dexhorthy/docket/README.md

 ### Assumptions
 - Containers to be run are very short lived
 - We'll run on a single host with an in-memory store.
 If the server is stopped all allocations are lost.
-(Although one could implement a persistent version of `AllocationSource`)
+(Although one could implement a persistent version of `AllocationStore`)

 #### server